CONSTITUTION and BYLAWS

 ARTICLE VI POWERS OF THE CONGREGATION

-The congregation as a body, through the voting members shall have supreme power to administer and manage all its external affairs.
-The establishment and conduct of all institutions and societies within the congregation, such as the Sunday School, youth societies, ladies' organizations, men's organizations, choir, etc., shall at all times be subject to the approval and supervision of the congregation.
+The congregation as a body, through the voting members shall have supreme power to administer and manage all its affairs.
+The establishment and conduct of all institutions, organizations, and social groups within the congregation, such as the Sunday School; youth, ladies' and men's organizations; and choir; shall at all times be subject to the approval and supervision of the congregation.
 The congregation, however, shall not be empowered to decide anything contrary to the Word of God and the Confessions of the Lutheran Church (Article III), and any such decisions shall be null and void.

 B. Right to Call

 The right to call pastors, as well as the right to elect all other officers of the congregation, shall be vested in the congregation and shall never be delegated to an individual or to a minor body or circle within the congregation.

 Matters of doctrine and conscience shall be decided by the Word of God; other matters shall be decided by the Voters' assembly by a majority vote unless otherwise specified by the Constitution or Bylaws.

 Congregational officers or committees, whether elected or appointed by the voters, shall have no authority beyond that which has been conferred upon them, and whatever power may have been delegated to them may at any time be altered or revoked by the voters.